 Have a big module that has to be put out into your employees’ brains?

-The best solutions pack all of these features into one place that’s accessible for all users.
+The best solutions pack all of these features into one place that’s accessible to all users.

 The mobility of digital learning